jolonf/jolonf/README.md

 - 👋 Hi, I’m @jolonf
-- 👀 I’m interested in 1980s futurism and some blockchain
 - 📫 How to reach me: I'm not on most social networks.
 I'm on LinkedIn but hardly use it.

 <!---